 Treatment 1 – Usual Treatment

-You were given the normal treatment used by this hospital for treating infections – a salt solution (balanced crystalloid) solution via a drip.
+You were given the normal treatment used in the UK for treating infections – a salt solution (balanced crystalloid) solution via a drip.
 You may have had medication to increase your blood pressure (vasopressors) added at a later point, depending on your condition.

 Treatment 2 - Intervention

-You were given the medication to increase the blood flow to your vital organs (vasopressors) started immediately, via a drip in your arm.
+If needed, you were given the medication to increase the blood flow to your vital organs (vasopressors) started immediately, via a drip in your arm.
 You may have been given extra salt solution fluid through the drip in your arm later, if required.

 The medicines used in the intervention arm (norepinephrine) may harm an unborn child and women who are pregnant will not be able to take part in the study.
 A pregnancy test will be performed before any study treatment is administered in all women who could become pregnant.
 This includes women who routinely use contraception such as the combined oral contraceptive pill, have an intrauterine device (sometimes known as a ‘coil’) or who abstain from sexual intercourse.